I'm just going through some last-minute things here.

 The objective is to change the direction of the court.

-But I think it's it's clear that this this White House uh despite what they may think, does not come across as a White House willing to fight the liberals and willing to fight the left, but rather they're viewed as uh willing to appease them.
+But I think it's clear that this White House, despite what they may think, does not come across as a White House willing to fight the liberals and willing to fight the left, but rather they're viewed as willing to appease them, to consider what they think and to make them think that they're part of the process.

-Ted Kennedy writing the education bill, the president reaching out 70 Democrats on the Roberts Choice.
+Ted Kennedy writing the education bill, the president reaching out 70 Democrats on the Roberts choice.

-Uh there are countless other examples.
+There are countless other examples.

-Institutional racism had nothing to do with the uh plight of people in the aftermath of Hurricane Katrina.
+Institutional racism had nothing to do with the plight of people in the aftermath of Hurricane Katrina.

 So I throw all this out simply as a possibility.